Mahmud0808/TelegramJoinRequestVerifier/README.md

 You can run the bot locally using:

 ```
-java -jar joinreqbot.jar YOUR_BOT_TOKEN
+java -jar joinreqbot.jar --token YOUR_BOT_TOKEN --keyword KEYWORD_TO_ACCEPT --log LOG_CHANNEL_ID (optional)
 ```

 Replace YOUR_BOT_TOKEN with the actual token provided by BotFather.

 ### Usage

 Enable `Approve new members` from your telegram group settings.
 Add the bot you created using BotFather as an admin.
 When a user requests to join the chat, the bot will send them a message asking about their device.
-If the user mentions "pixel" in their response, they will be approved to join the chat.
+If the user mentions specified keyword in their response, they will be approved to join the chat.
 Otherwise, their join request will be declined.

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for any bugs or enhancements.

 ## Acknowledgments